 Paragraph 7 seems crucial to me.
-It is saying that the thought I can attack others and still be free has to be changed in form before I can even question the idea, at least to the point where I stop being afraid of retaliation and start to become responsible, start to realize that “it is but your thoughts that bring you fear, and your deliverance depends on you” (7:3).
+It is saying that the thought I can attack others and still be free has to be changed in form before I can even question the idea, at least to the point where I stop being afraid of retaliation and start to become responsible, start to realize that “it is but your thoughts which bring you fear, and your deliverance depends on you” (7:3).
 If I begin to realize that I am not attacking others, but attacking myself, I can stop being afraid of retaliation from these “others” I thought I was attacking.
 Before this thought changes, I am afraid of others; after it changes, I realize my fear is coming from my own thoughts.
 If that is true, I have the potential for changing those thoughts.

 It seems to me from the lesson that the turning point, the point at which the fear begins to abate, is found in 9:2: “If it can but be you you crucify, you did not hurt the world, and need not fear its vengeance and pursuit.”
 Freedom from fear of vengeance from the world is the start of freedom from fear of God, when “God…can be welcomed back within the holy mind He never left” (8:5).